yasemincidem/netless-app-pdfjs/README.md

   }
 }
 ```

-Alternatively, you can run `node ./scripts/generatorPolyfillForPdfjs.mjs`.
+For convenience, you can run `node ./scripts/patch.mjs` in this repo to generate patched `pdf.min.mjs` and `pdf.worker.min.mjs`.
-This command will generate the latest version of the PDF.js files with polyfills applied.
-Upload these two files to a file hosting platform for use.
+The 2 files will be placed at the `dist` folder.

 ### Uncaught SyntaxError / Uncaught ReferenceError